ropensci/chromer/README.md

 ![chromer logo](https://github.com/ropensci/chromer/raw/master/extra/logo.png)

 This package provides programmatic access to the [Chromosome Counts Database (CCDB)](http://ccdb.tau.ac.il/home/) [API](http://ccdb.tau.ac.il/services/).
 The CCDB is a community resource for plant chromosome numbers.
 For more details on the database, see the associated publication by [Rice et al.](http://onlinelibrary.wiley.com/doi/10.1111/nph.13191/full) in *New Phytologist*.
-This package is maintained by [Matthew Pennell](http://mwpennell.github.io/) (who is not affiliated with the CCDB group).
+This package is maintained by [Paula Andrea Martinez](https://twitter.com/orchid00) and formerly maintained by [Matthew Pennell](http://mwpennell.github.io/) who are not affiliated with the CCDB group.

 ## Installing
 The package can be installed directly from CRAN